Actindo-AG/Documentation/RetailSuiteAccounting/Integration/02_ManageTaxKeys.md

 ![Delete a tax key](../../Assets/Screenshots/RetailSuiteAccounting/Settings/TaxKeys/DeleteTaxKey.png "[Delete a tax key]")

 1. Select the tax key to be deleted.
-  > [Warning] Be aware that the existing tax key will be deleted permanently.
+  > [Warning] Be aware that the tax key will be deleted permanently.

 2. Click the [DELETE] button.
-The selected tax key will be deleted.
+  The selected tax key has been deleted.